longster/WPReboot/README.md

 [WPReboot Theme](http://lduong.com "WPReboot - coming soon")
 ===
-WPReboot is a WordPress starter theme based on [HTML5 Boilerplate](http://html5boilerplate.com/) & [Bootstrap](http://getbootstrap.com) using [LESS](http://lesscss.org/).
+WPReboot is a WordPress starter theme based on [HTML5 Boilerplate](http://html5boilerplate.com/) & [Bootstrap](http://getbootstrap.com) using [LESS](http://lesscss.org/) CSS preporocessor.
 The goal is to optimize theme performance while keep the code/framework minimal and versatile.
 This is intended to use as a base/custom or child theme quickly and easily.

 Demo
 ---